sminerport/boston-housing-analysis/README.md

 # Boston Housing Analysis

 This repository contains a comprehensive analysis of the Boston Housing dataset using various regression models, including Linear Regression, Lasso Regression, and Ridge Regression.
-The project explores the dataset, visualizes the relationships between features and target variables, and evaluates the performance of the different regression models.
+The project explores the dataset, visualizes the relationships between features and target variables, and evaluates the performance of the different regression models, providing valuable insights into the housing market in Boston.

 ## Dataset